Antisymmetry of the stochastic order on all ordered topological spaces: Introduction

 However, proving antisymmetry of the stochastic order takes a bit more work.
 Edwards~\cite[p.~59/71]{edwards} noted that it holds for compact spaces due to the Stone--Weierstra\ss{} theorem, and more generally for completely regular ordered spaces in the sense of Nachbin~\cite{nachbin} thanks to the existence of Nachbin compactifications.
 Hiai, Lawson and Lim proved recently that it holds for Radon probability measures of finite first moment on certain types of cones in Banach spaces~\cite[Theorem~4.3]{hll}.
-Although this is a special case of Edwards' observation, their proof is different.
+Although this is a special case of Edwards' result, their proof is different.
 Subsequently, we proved that antisymmetry also holds for finite first moment measures on a large class of metric spaces which we call \emph{L-ordered}~\cite{ours_ordered}, where L-orderedness is a natural compatibility condition between order and metric slightly stronger than closedness of the order.
 We also showed that the class of L-ordered spaces coincides with the class of ordered metric spaces which can be embedded into ordered Banach spaces.
 Since not every ordered Banach space is completely regular ordered, this antisymmetry result is not covered by Edwards'.

-In this note, we prove that antisymmetry indeed holds for all Radon probability measures on all ordered metric spaces (Theorem~\ref{general_antisym}).
-Thus the only required compatibility condition between the order and the metric is that the order must be closed.
-Antisymmetry of the stochastic order for Radon probability measures on more general ordered topological spaces remains an open problem.
-For such a generalization, the setting of completely regular ordered spaces in the sense of Nachbin~\cite{nachbin} may be the most natural.
+In this note, we prove that antisymmetry indeed holds for all Radon probability measures on all ordered topological spaces (Theorem~\ref{general_antisym}).
+The only required compatibility condition between the partial order and the topology is that the order must be closed.